devansh-cmd/fyp-main/diary.md

 ﻿# Project Diary (reverse chronological)

-## 2025-10-08 — Research: neural + audio foundations

--Focused on understanding CNNs and their application to audio.
-Covered:
-  - How neurons and activation functions enable non-linear learning.
-  - How stacked layers form deep networks capable of complex pattern recognition.
-  - CNN structure: convolution, pooling, and dense layers for feature extraction and classification.
-  - Concept of transfer learning using pre-trained CNNs **(e.g., ResNet-50) for ESC-50.**
-  - Audio workflow: waveform → Mel-spectrogram → CNN for sound classification.

 ## 2025-10-20 — Dataset verification + documentation
 - Successfully verified the ESC-50 dataset integrity.
   - 2000 metadata entries matched with 2000 .wav files.